natcap/invest.users-guide/source/coastal_protection.rst

    .. figure:: ./coastal_protection_images/WaveHeight.png
       :align: center
       :figwidth: 400px

+      Typical values of wave height and associated wave period for various types and classes of storms.
+Use this information to make the best possible guess of wave characterisitics offshore of your site.

 #. **Wave Period (seconds) (optional).**:  Wave period is the amount of time, in seconds, necessary for two consecutive wave crest to pass a fixed point (see the figure under Fetch Distance below).
 Wave period is less than 20s.
 For typical values of wave period during storms, see the preceding figure.  ::